ryanzec/edg-ui-solidjs/README.md

 - debounce value store
 - selectable with virtual version of grid table
 - refactor all color to better account for color contrast standards
+- make sure all props.class are passed last for merge

 HIGH TODOS
 - tooltip content color